Jim Kale: Career

 Kale left The Guess Who in 1972 after the Live at the Paramount album, going on to join Scrubbaloe Caine.
 Scrubbaloe Caine was nominated for the 1974 Juno Award for Most Promising Group, losing to Bachman–Turner Overdrive featuring Kale's former bandmate Randy Bachman.
 Kale left Scrubbaloe Caine in late 1974 and subsequently formed and played with the Jim Kale Band/Jim Kale Show, followed by the Ripple Brothers.

 Meanwhile, The Guess Who had broken up in 1975, and in 1977 the CBC invited former members to participate in a reunion concert.
-Group leaders Bachman and Burton Cummings were not interested, but Kale asked group leaders Bachman and Burton Cummings for permission to use the Guess Who name for the concert.
-Taking this initial permission beyond what Bachman and Cummings had granted, he instead formed the first of many new line-ups of The Guess Who to record and tour the nostalgia circuit under the name, nostalgia lineups that Bachman and Cummings have frequently criticized.
+Bachman and lead vocalist Burton Cummings were not interested, but Kale asked them for permission to use the Guess Who name for the concert.
+While they allowed him to use the name for this purpose, Kale took this initial permission beyond what Bachman and Cummings had granted, and formed the first of many new line-ups of The Guess Who to record and tour the nostalgia circuit under the name, which Bachman and Cummings criticized over the years.

-Kale led shifting nostalgia-oriented line-ups of The Guess Who regularly until 2016, and released several new albums under that name which received little notice.
+Kale registered the band name with the USPTO in 1986 after discovering that it had never been registered by the band previously, and thus became the sole owner of the band name legally.
+He led frequently-changing lineups of The Guess Who regularly, and released several new albums under that name which received little notice.
 He was sometimes joined by original Guess Who drummer Garry Peterson.
 Kale also participated in a reunion tour of the classic Guess Who line-up with Peterson, Cummings, and Bachman in 1983, and performed with them again at the closing ceremonies of the Pan-American Games in 1999.
-After a break from 2000 to 2004, when a Cummings/Bachman reunion line-up toured extensively, Kale revived his nostalgia tour version of The Guess Who and continued touring with shifting line-ups until his retirement in 2016.
-He was replaced by Rudy Sarzo, although Kale retained the rights to the band name, leasing it to various musicians performing as "The Guess Who" (sometimes including Garry Peterson).
+After a break from 2000 to 2004, when a Cummings/Bachman reunion line-up toured extensively, Kale revived his nostalgia tour version of the band until his retirement in 2016.
+While he chose bassist Rudy Sarzo as his replacement, Kale retained the rights to the band name, leasing it to various musicians performing as "The Guess Who" (sometimes including Peterson).